spectrocloud/librarium/docs/docs-content/deployment-modes/agent-mode/install-agent-host.md

 ## Prerequisites

-- A physical or virtual host with SSH access, access to the Internet, and connection to Palette.
+- A physical or virtual host with SSH access, access to the internet, and connection to Palette.
+For airgap deployments, the host does not need to have a connection to Palette and may have limited access to the internet.
 This guide uses an **Ubuntu 22.04** virtual machine deployed in VMware vSphere as an example.

 - The host must meet the following minimum hardware requirements: